vbarbarosh/rules/drafts/logs.md

 **group_uid** organize each log items into groups and allows to answer who create such group (who was the parent).

+**sender** is a string uniquely identifies place (the one which sends) in entire codebase; think of it as of javascript const within single namespace/block.

+**details** is a terse human-first addition to event, free form.

 [new_group_uid][group_spawn] parent=old_group_uid
 [new_group_uid][group_exit]